NTIA/sigmf-ns-ntia/ntia-diagnostics.sigmf-ext.md

 |`humidity`|false|double| percent        | Relative humidity inside the preselector enclosure.             |
 |`door_closed`|false|boolean| N/A            | Boolean indicating whether the door of the enclosure is closed. |

-### 1.3 SPU Diagnostics Object
+### 0.3 The `SPU` Diagnostics Object

-The `SPU` diagnostics object has the following properties:
+The `SPU` diagnostics object has the following properties, which are defined based on the components of an SPU in a NASCTN SEA Prototype Rev3 sensor:

 | name                  |required| type    | unit           | description                                              |
 |-----------------------|--------------|---------|----------------|----------------------------------------------------------|